Ever heard of Cosenza, Italy’s alluring and undiscovered city in Calabria?

 King of the Visigoths, King Alaric I – seen by some as the symbol of Rome’s demise – died from Malaria in Cosenza.

 Legend has it that he and his mountain of treasure are buried somewhere in the confluence of the two rivers.
-After ordering a hoard of slaves to stop the flow of the rivers, once buried and rivers re-flooded, Alaric’s troops killed the slaves to ensure the treasure’s secrecy.
+After ordering a horde of slaves to stop the flow of the rivers, once buried and rivers re-flooded, Alaric’s troops killed the slaves to ensure the treasure’s secrecy.

 A modern-day statue marks the spot although no one really knows whether this is truth or myth.